Estimated reading time: 3 minutes

 6. Additional coverage

-There are supplemental policies and endorsements that you can purchase in addition to your regular coverage, which can be a good move if you have things like an above-ground pool, outdoor spa, or anything else home-adjacent that could be affected by a natural disaster.
-Some events can be covered by an extra clause in your general policy as well, but it’s best to talk to your insurance agent to see what additional coverage can be added to your existing plan.
+There are supplemental policies and endorsements that you can purchase, in addition to your regular coverage.
+This can be a good move if you have things like a pool, outdoor spa, or anything else on your property that could be affected by a natural disaster.
+Some events can be covered by an extra clause in your general policy as well, but it’s best to talk to your insurance agent to see what can be added to your existing plan.